 Although solvent-based formulas have traditionally been used for exterior wood care, changes in legislation regarding high VOC’s (Volatile Organic Compounds) means that many traditional solvent-based wood preservers are being phased out and replaced with water-based versions.

 Most brands of Wood preservative are generally available in both clear and coloured formulations.
 This means that decking can be treated but kept looking natural or coloured during the preserving process.
 Using a wood preservative as a stand alone treatment will keep wood protected from biological threats but is not sufficient or durable enough as a standalone treatment.
 For this reason, when using wood preservative on decking, always overcoat with a suitable decking treatment.

 How to preserve wooden decking

 For the best protection preserve all or as many of the timber components as possible with two coats of wood preservative.
 This should include both sides, edges and especially the end grain or sawn ends of the timber.
-The same should then be done with a suitable decking oil or decking stain or decking paint after the preservative has fully dried.
+The same should then be done with a suitable clear or coloured decking oil or decking stain or decking paint after the preservative has fully dried.
 This will help to protect these areas and especially sawn ends from moisture and water ingress.

 Choosing the right decking preserver

 If planning on painting or using a varnish type decking stain, its worth remembering that some decking preservers contain wax.
 Although this is fine if over-coating with a solvent-based decking oil, the wax content will prevent water-based decking oils, paints and varnish type stains from adhering to the wood.
 This could result in the finish flaking off.

 - Barrettine Premier Wood Preservative: A solvent-based high-performance exterior wood preserver suitable for garden decking. available in clear and coloured